 Propulsion: 88 or 90 Gram CO2.

-Action: Semi auto with internal blowback.
-Single stage trigger single action trigger.
+Action: Semi auto with internal blowback, double action only.

 Ammunition Type: .177 caliber pellets.

 FPS: Claimed up to 495 fps with 4.2 foot pounds of energy (5.7 Joules).

 Trigger Pull: The trigger pull on the Sig Sauer MCX ASP .177 Caliber CO2 Pellet Rifle is actually pretty light and smooth when you consider the first part of the trigger pull is used to advance the belt fed 30 round magazine.
 You would think there would be more added friction from the belt but this does not seem to be the case.
 There is some internal blowback action going on but it is only used to cock the internal bolt/striker which does lesson the overall amount of trigger pull required.
 The trigger pull is fairly short considering all that is going on and it's not overly heavy so quick and predictable action shooting is more than possible with the Sig Sauer MCX ASP .177 Caliber CO2 Pellet Rifle.

 Accuracy: So far I have not done my official Field Test Shooting Video for the Sig Sauer MCX ASP .177 Caliber CO2 Pellet Rifle.
 That said I have performed shooting test with my Sig Sauer MPX and Sig Sauer MCX Virtus.
 Both of these Sig Sauer similar styled Air rifles where able to get nee tight groupings close to .5 inch groupings form 30 feet and 50 feet respectively.
 It will be interesting to see what the actual fps is using a standard lead .177 caliber pellet as the rating on the box is in Joules and not fps.
 I will assume a little under 500 fps.